-Invests in a broad range of asset classes including global equities (assessed to reflect the approach companies take to ESG issues), corporate bonds, government bonds, emerging market debt and a range of alternative assets (e.g. infrastructure and property).
+Invests in a broad range of asset classes including global equities and corporate bonds.
+Both of these take into account the approach that companies take to ESG issues.
+It also invests in emerging market government debt and a range of alternative assets (e.g. infrastructure and property).